a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 - **Terraform** is an Infrastructure as Code (IaC) tool that lets you define, create, and manage infrastructure on cloud platforms like Azure using simple configuration files.
 - **Ansible** is an automation tool used for configuring systems, installing software, and executing tasks across remote machines using playbooks (YAML files).
 - **CI/CD (Continuous Integration/Continuous Deployment)** is a software development practice that automates the integration and delivery of code and infrastructure, allowing for consistent, repeatable, and fast deployments.
+Here, GitHub Actions serves as our CI/CD orquestrator.

 ---